 Therefore, create a different landing page for different parts of your target audience.
 This is true even for specific products, such as accounting software for small businesses.

-For instance, you can produce landing pages to reach freelancers, restaurant owners, and entrepreneurs.
+For instance, you can produce a landing page to reach freelancers, restaurant owners, and entrepreneurs.
 By achieving this level of personalization, you can create highly-relevant copy for incoming leads and convert them more efficiently.

 Here’s a scenario that may sound familiar.
 You’ve conducted A/B tests for your ads, tried different photos and headlines.
-You’ve even rewrote most of your ads all to no avail.
+You’ve even rewritten most of your ads all to no avail.

-If you’ve done this much work to repair your ads, chances are that your ads aren’t the problem.
+If you’ve done this much work to repair your ads, ad copy, chances are that your ads aren’t the problem.
 The problem is most likely your landing pages.
-It doesn’t matter how much money you spend on Google ads and how many high-performance keywords you’re bidding on.
+It doesn’t matter how much money you spend on Google ad/google ads conversion and how many high-performance keywords you’re bidding on, & Avoidind negative keywords.

 If your landing pages aren’t correctly optimized, your ads will simply waste money.
 To avoid this possibility, make sure you employ these four strategies to properly fine tune your landing pages for success: